- High School Students

 Special Credit Assessments

-The total credit earned by way of Advanced Placement Examinations (AP), College-Level Examinations Program (CLEP), official certification, military service, Defense Activity for Non-Traditional Education Support (DANTES) and similar assessments will not exceed 30 semester hours for a bachelor’s degree or 15 semester hours for an associate degree.
+The total credit earned by way of Advanced Placement Examinations (AP), College-Level Examinations Program (CLEP), official certification, military service, Defense Activity for Non-Traditional Education Support (DANTES) and similar assessments will not exceed 30 semester hours.
 Special credit can not be applied to any upper level hour requirements.
 A student must be currently enrolled at the University of Central Missouri and pursuing a defined program of study in order to be considered eligible for any special credit.
 Special credit is not posted to the student transcript until the student has completed one full semester of work at UCM.
 For clarification and/or information regarding special credit at UCM contact the Office of Testing Services, HUM 216, 660-543-4919, www.ucmo.edu/testingservices.

 Advanced Placement Examinations

 Credit may be granted for successful performance on Advanced Placement Examinations.
 These are available in a number of subject areas and of two types: (1) those given by the College Entrance Examination Board which must be taken prior to or during a student’s first semester at UCM; and (2) those prepared and administered by departments of the University.
-Additional information may be obtained from the Office of Assessment and Testing Services, Administration Building Room 102, 660-543-4919, www.ucmo.edu/testingservices.
+Additional information may be obtained from the Office of Testing Services, HUM 216, 660-543-4919, www.ucmo.edu/testingservices.

 College Level Examination Program (CLEP)